 By planning a meal or a shopping excursion at this stunning edifice, you’ll access Tokyo’s most stunning views, while also enjoying satisfying cuisine and a little fun retail therapy.

 If you’re interested in discovering the wonders of Japanese culture, you’ll benefit from a visit to the venerable Tokyo National Museum, which is located in the Taito area’s scenic Ueno Park.

 This museum is the city’s oldest, and it is filled with dazzling national treasures, as well as exciting Cultural Property items.
 Exhibits featured at the museum change on a regular basis.

-However, current exhibits display objects from the National Palace Museum of Taipei, as well as a separate collection of national treasures which have spiritual significance.
+However, current exhibits display objects from the National Palace Museum of Taipei, as well as a separate collection of national treasures that have spiritual significance.